wxsd-sales/advanced-presentation-controls/README.md

 ## Setup

-1. Download the ``advanced-presentation-controls.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
+1. Download the ``advance-presentation-controls.js`` file and upload it to your Webex Room devices Macro editor via the web interface.
 2. Configure the Macro by toggling the values at the beining of the file.
 3. Enable the Macro on the editor.

 ## Uninstall

-1. Delete the ``advanced-presentation-controls.js`` Macro from your devices Macro editor.
+1. Delete the ``advance-presentation-controls.js`` Macro from your devices Macro editor.
-2. Delete the UI panel which the Macro created by going to the Webex Devices UI Editor and deleting ``Advanced Presentation Controls``
+2. Delete the UI panel which the Macro created by going to the Webex Devices UI Editor and deleting ``Advance Presentation Controls``

 ## Support